Furikuda/bork/docs/usage/notes.rst

 ``dd``).

-To some extent, mounting a backup archive with the backups of special files via ``borg mount`` and then loop-mounting the image files from inside the mount point will work.
+To some extent, mounting a backup archive with the backups of special files via ``bork mount`` and then loop-mounting the image files from inside the mount point will work.
 If you plan to access a lot of data in there, it likely will scale and perform better if you do not work via the FUSE mount.